What is catastrophic windblow?

 The windblow contigency plan

 The Scottish Windblow Contingency Plan details the strategy for dealing with catastrophic windblow events in Scottish forests.
 It covers:

-- the responses that will occur after a potentially catastrophic windblow event; and
+- the responses that will occur after a potentially catastrophic windblow event

-In light of the current Covid-19 situation any actions required by this plan will follow Scottish Government and FISA Guidelines at the time of the event and during the subsequent operational phase of the plan.
+Please note, due to Covid-19 any actions needed by this plan will follow Scottish Government and Forestry Industry Safety Accord (FISA) guidelines at the time of the event and during the following operational phase of the plan.